ezsystems/ezplatform/doc/docker-compose/Readme.md

-# Installation using Docker
+# Using Docker Tools for your project

-#### Intro
+> **Beta**: Instructions and Tools *(Docker images, Dockerfile, docker-compose files, scripts, ..)* described on this page is currently in Beta for community testing & contribution, and might change without notice.
+ See [online Docker Tools documentation](https://doc.ez.no/display/DEVELOPER/Docker+Tools) for known issues and further information.

+**"Project"**: *This page describes usage for your custom project code, for just launching a stock eZ Platform demo see [online Docker Tools documentation](https://doc.ez.no/display/DEVELOPER/Docker+Tools)*.

+## Overview

 This setup requires Docker Compose 1.7 or higher, and Docker 1.10 or higher.
 Defaults are set in `.env`, and files to ignore are set in `.dockerignore`.
-By default a production image is built and setup for use.
+By default `.env` specifies that production image is built and setup for use.

-#### Installing Docker
+#### Before you begin: Install Docker & Docker-Compose

-Before jumping into steps below for either production / demo or development use, make sure you have recent versions of [Docker & Docker-Compose](https://www.docker.com/) installed on your machine.
+Before jumping into steps below, make sure you have recent versions of [Docker & Docker-Compose](https://www.docker.com/) installed on your machine.

 *For Windows you'll also need to [install bash](https://msdn.microsoft.com/en-us/commandline/wsl/about), or adapt instructions below for Windows command line where needed.*

+## Project setup

-## Production / Demo use
+### Production / Demo "image" use

 From root of your projects clone of this distribution, [setup composer auth.json](#composer) and execute the following:
 ```sh